 Residencies and Institutes are embedded in our K-12 schools and facilitated by HTH students, teachers and school leaders, as well as faculty from the graduate school of education.
 Participants engage in interactive workshops, observe classrooms and meet in teams to plan how they will put to practice new ideas at their school sites.

 This residency is tailored for teachers and school staff who are new to project based learning and the High Tech High design principles.
 Agenda items will include "HTH 101: An Overview", "Project Based Learning 101," emphasizing both the "how" and the "why" of project-based learning.
 Participants will have the opportunity to talk with HTH teachers and students about their projects they have done, and to learn about ways to support both students and colleagues through processes of project tuning and critique.
 As always, participants are encouraged to follow the "rule of two feet" and consider classroom observation as an option to any workshop.
-Registration for this event is now closed.
-We look forward to seeing you at future events.

 NEW TEACHER DEVELOPMENT INITIATIVE